alanng10/class-lang/Docue/Article/Spell/a.md

 "s" for seer radius.
 "s" for system effect.

+The word "Class" has spell.
+The spell is:
+"C" for Care Make.
+"l" for lang node.
+"a" for all any.
+"s" for seer radius.
+"s" for system effect.

 The word "Any" has spell.
 The spell is:
 "A" for Any Class.